Money Transmitter License Law

 MSB registration with FinCEN is a mandatory federal requirements.
 All MSBs have to register.
 The next step would be to apply for money transmitter licenses with the state-level financial regulators for all the states in which you plan to do business in.

 The FinCEN MSB Registration page can be found here.
-The legal obligation for each business that files for MSB registration are clearly explained on the page, specifically with what sort of periodic/non-periodic reporting needs to be filed.
+The legal obligation for each business that files for MSB registration is clearly explained on the page, specifically with what sort of periodic/non-periodic reporting needs to be filed.

 If you would like us to evaluate your money transmitter license requirements and see how we can assist you in finding coverage for MTLs, please kindly fill in the application below.
 All information shared is treated confidential.